AlanFoster/hackvirtualmachine/readme.md

 The complete grammar is documented within [VM.g4](./VM.g4)

+### Function calls

+A caller calls a callee.

+- `call function argumentCount` - Prepares for a function call by storing the required return address, and the current function's state on the stack - known as its `frame`.
+- `function name localVariableCount` - Define a new function with the required number of local variables.
+This can be jumped to using the `call function argumentCount` syntax.
+- `return` Return the last value on the current stack and jump back to the previous caller.

 ### Control Flow

 - `label LABEL` - Label the current location so that it can be jumped to.
 For instance you would use this to mark the